Hasmonean Judea: Prelude: the Maccabean Revolt

-In 332 BCE Judea was conquered by Alexander the Great, and after his death it became a contested territory among the Hellenistic successor states.
+In 332 BCE, Judea was conquered by Alexander the Great, and after his death it became a contested territory among the Hellenistic successor states.
 For over a century Ptolemaic Egypt ruled the southern Levant, until c.
 200 BCE, when the Seleucid Empire, based in Syria, gained control of the region.
 Initially, the Seleucids treated the Jews favorably: Antiochus III the Great granted them autonomy and the right to live according to their ancestral laws.
-The situation deteriorated under his successor, Antiochus IV Epiphanes, who sold the high priesthood to the highest bidder, transformed Jerusalem into a Hellenized Polis, and deepened divisions between pro-Hellenists and traditionalists loyal to the Torah.
+The situation deteriorated under his successor, Antiochus IV Epiphanes, who sold the high priesthood to the highest bidder, transformed Jerusalem into a Hellenized polis, and deepened divisions between pro-Hellenists and traditionalists loyal to the Torah.

 Battle of Beth Zechariah in 162 BCE, where the Maccabean rebels suffered a temporary setback.
 Illustration by Gustave Doré in 1866.

 When Antiochus, humiliated after a failed Egyptian campaign, issued decrees banning Jewish practices and desecrated the Jerusalem Temple in 167 BCE, rebellion erupted.
-According to 1 Maccabees, the uprising began in the town of Modi'in, where the priest Mattathias the Hasmonean killed both a Hellenized Jew and a royal official who ordered him to sacrifice to the Greek gods.
+According to 1 Maccabees, the uprising began in the town of Modi'in, where Mattathias, a priest of the Hasmonean family, killed both a Hellenized Jew and a royal official who ordered him to sacrifice to the Greek gods.
 Mattathias and his sons—the Maccabean brothers—then fled to the wilderness, rallying others to resist both the Seleucid authorities and their local collaborators.

-After Mattathias's death, leadership passed to his son Judah Maccabeus.
-Judah proved an exceptional commander, winning victories over Seleucid forces at Beth Horon, Emmaus, and other sites between 166 and 164 BCE.
-These successes enabled the rebels to retake Jerusalem and purify the Second Temple, which had been defiled by pagan worship.
-The rededication, on the 25th of Kislev 164 BCE–three years to the day after its desecration–is commemorated to this day on the Jewish festival of Hanukkah.
+After Mattathias's death, leadership passed to his son Judas Maccabeus.
+He proved an exceptional commander, winning victories over Seleucid forces at Beth Horon, Emmaus, and other sites between 166 and 164 BCE.
+These successes allowed the rebels to retake Jerusalem and purify the Second Temple, which had been defiled by pagan worship.
+The rededication, on the 25th of Kislev (November/December) 164 BCE–three years to the day after its desecration–is commemorated to this day on the Jewish festival of Hanukkah.
 Although the new Seleucid regime under Antiochus V revoked the religious decrees and again recognized the Jews as an ethnos, the Hasmonean struggle for independence continued.

 In subsequent years, Judah faced renewed Seleucid attacks.
 At Beth Zechariah, his brother Eleazar died heroically fighting war elephants.
 When the Seleucid general Lysias temporarily besieged Jerusalem, political turmoil in the Seleucid capital, Antioch, forced him to withdraw.
-The Seleucid commander Nicanor initially negotiated with Judah but later fought against him, culminating in Nicanor's defeat and death at Adasa.
+The Seleucid commander Nicanor negotiated with Judah but later fought against him, culminating in Nicanor's defeat and death at Adasa.
 In 161 BCE, the Jews sent two ambassadors to Rome, where they secured a treaty of friendship and alliance between the Jewish people and the Roman Republic.
 In 160 BCE, Judah was killed during the Battle of Elasa, where he fought the army of Seleucid general Bacchides.
 His death marked a setback for the revolt.